10 Best Linux Terminal Emulators in 2020

 While Xfce doesn’t provide as many features as other terminal emulators but it still supports things like support for tabs, coloured text, proper memory management.

-Checkout XFCE4 Terminal
+Checkout XFCE4 Terminal3.
+Terminator Terminal Emulator

 Terminator is an open-source, cross-platform terminal emulator written in java and is available on Microsoft, Linux, macOS and Unix systems that use the X window system.